coverclock/com-diag-diminuto/README.md

 is a feature, not a bug.
 Also note, on systemd platforms like Fedora, the system log is saved in a database format, not in a flat text file;
 see ```man journalctl``` on how to access it.

-* sanity - these unit tests take just a few moments to run.
-* longer - these unit tests take a coffee break to run.
-* extended - these unit tests take a lunch break or more to run.
-* geologic - these unit test take the better part of a day or more to run.
-* gnuish - these unit tests are for features that require GNU.
-* logging - these unit tests exercise the logging feature.
-* mostest - these unit tests require "make most; make mostest" to run.
-* nohup - these unit tests require "nohup make nohup" to run.
-* privileged - these unit tests require "sudo make privileged" to run.
-* signals - these unit tests exercise the kill signal handlers.
-* sockets - these unit tests test the ipc4, ipc6, ipcl, mux, and poll features.
-* threads - these unit tests exercise the POSIX thread-based features.
-* timers - these unit tests exercise the timer feature.

 # Directories